Country4979/Adv_Backend_Practice/README.md

 http://localhost:3000/?tag=value

 You need type uppercase the first letter of the tag.
 You can see a list of available tags at the top of the page.
-You can add mora than 1 tag dor searching:
+You can add mora than 1 tag f       or searching:

 http://localhost:3000/api/anuncios?tag=value1&tag=valu2